GB Squad Athlete Code of Conduct

 - Exercise self‐control, responsible behaviour, consideration of others, courtesy and good manners at all times.
 Accept the decisions of tournament officials and show respect for these officials at all times, this includes accepting victory and defeat in an appropriate manner.

 - Fully engage with all aspects of training and competition programmes.
-Attend Open National Squad Training (ONST), selected preparation camps, international events and training camps, and meetings punctually, with necessary kit and nutrition in place.
+These may include, but are not limited to; Open National Squad Training (ONST), Elite Development Squad Camps (EDS), England Talent Development (ETD) Camps, selected preparation camps, international events and training camps, and meetings punctually, with necessary kit and nutrition in place.
 Ultimately bringing the best version of themselves.

 - Set a positive example (particularly to young players and supporters) at all times, this includes physical appearance, language and demeanour in public, training, coaching, competing and especially in defeat.
 Maintain personal habits of health conductive to sporting excellence.